hyperstack-org/hyperstack/README.md

 You must explicitly allow changes to the models to be made by the client.
 If you don't you will see 500 responses from the server when you try to update.
 To open all access do this in your application policy: `allow_change(to: :all, on: [:create, :update, :destroy]) { true }`

-- `Cannot Run HyperMesh with cache_store == :null_store`
-You will get this error on boot if you are trying to use the :null cache.
-See notes above on why you cannot use the :null cache store.

 - Cannot connect to real pusher account:
 If you are trying to use a real pusher account (not pusher-fake) but see errors like this